 For French Law On Right To 'Disconnect,' Much Support — And A Few Doubts

-Ah, to work in France: plenty of vacation and a 35-hour work week.
+Ah, to work in France: plenty of vacation and a 35-hour workweek.
 And, as of Jan.
 1, a new law that gives French employees the right to disconnect.
 Companies in France are now required to stop encroaching on workers' personal and family time with emails and calls.

 The law was part of an overall labor bill that provoked months of street demonstrations and divided the country.
 The controversy was mostly over a single provision that made it easier for French companies to fire people.
 But nearly everyone supports the provision allowing workers to walk away from emails and ignore their smartphones when they're out of the office.